-Time constraints will necessarily mean that the sample of documentation which can be reviewed will be strategic/limited rather than comprehensive.
-Efforts will be made through other evidence lines (interviews, consultations, surveys) to address any gaps, but agreement on prioritisation will need to take place between the assessed organisation and the assessment team, via the Institutional Lead/ Secretariat.
+- Time constraints will necessarily mean that the sample of documentation which can be reviewed will be strategic/limited rather than comprehensive.
+Efforts will be made through other evidence lines (interviews, consultations, surveys) to address any gaps, but agreement on prioritisation will need to take place between the assessed organisation and the assessment team, via the Institutional Lead/ Secretariat. - The document review component works within the confines of an organisation's disclosure policy.
+Where there are gaps due to unavailability of organisational documents, this will be explicitly reported.